borrean/PoVTask/readme.md

 Write - checks if element exists + sends a value in the field

 Methods:
-All of the methods above have been implemented in the BaseMethods file.
+All the methods above have been implemented in the BaseMethods file.

 Pages:
-Each page of the website has a separate class with it's locators + custom methods that are used in tests on those pages.
+Each page of the website has a separate class with its locators + custom methods that are used in tests on those pages.

 Essentials:
 DriverFactory where driver is defined.
 Testng file - Base tests file where driver star and teardown have been defined.
-TestUtilitie - Added extent reports library for reports that are generated as an HTML file.
+TestUtilities - Added extent reports library for reports that are generated as an HTML file.

 Screenshots - Added in the best BaseMethods class and can be used at any test step.
 Screenshot is generated in the test-output screenshot file.

+Clear data - this step has only been added in the UserRegistration test.
+This is because 1 internal test account can be used to run other tests that require logging in while the account created by UserRegistration test fulfil its purpose and can be deleted.

 Tests:
-Classes with tests with each test being in a seperate class.
+Classes with tests with each test being in a separate class.

 TestNG file has to be used to run tests.